Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/01-genai-basic/02_task.md

 ### Evaluation Criteria

-1. Configuration of Application Properties (20%)
+1. Configuration of Application Properties
-- Correctly added Azure OpenAI settings to application.properties file.
+- Correctly added Azure OpenAI settings to application.properties file (10%)
-- Values are placeholders and not hardcoded sensitive information.
+- Values are placeholders and not hardcoded sensitive information (5%)

-2. Controller Implementation (30%)
+2. Controller Implementation
-- Controller correctly accepts a prompt as a request parameter.
+- Controller correctly accepts a prompt as a request parameter (15%)
-- Controller returns the response in the correct JSON format.
+- Controller returns the response in the correct JSON format (10%)
-- Proper handling of HTTP requests and responses.
+- Proper handling of HTTP requests and responses (10%)

-3. Usage of ChatRequestFunctionMessage (20%)
+3. Usage of ChatRequestFunctionMessage
-- Correctly created an example of using ChatRequestFunctionMessage.
+- Correctly created an example of using ChatRequestFunctionMessage (10%)
-- Validated the result and printed it to the console.
+- Validated the result and printed it to the console (10%)

-4. Semantic Kernel Integration (20%)
+4. Semantic Kernel Integration
-- Modified the application to use the Semantic Kernel for generating responses.
+- Modified the application to use the Semantic Kernel for generating responses (10%)
-- Demonstrated the ability to play with different prompts and settings.
+- Demonstrated the ability to play with different prompts and settings (10%)

-5. Functionality Testing (10%)
+5. Functionality Testing
-- Application runs without errors.
+- Application runs without errors (5%)
-- Responses are generated correctly and are relevant to the prompts.
+- Responses are generated correctly and are relevant to the prompts (5%)